 As we have mentioned above, Christmas Markets are some of the best winter attractions in Romania.
 Most of them will start in mid-November and last till mid-January, giving travelers plenty of time to explore them all!

 The annual bear festival (yes bear, not beer!) is one of the most unique and traditional festivals in Romania.
 It usually takes place in a small town called Comanesti in the northeastern region of Romania, where traditions and customs are engrained deep into their everyday lives.

-Between Christmas and New Year, hundreds of participants in bear fur costumes would go from houses to houses, singing and dancing to ward off evil for the new upcoming year.
+Between Christmas and New Year, hundreds of participants in bear fur costumes would go from house to house, singing and dancing to ward off evil for the new upcoming year.
 Many of the fur costumes are real and weigh up to 40 kg; they can also cost as much as 2,000 euros.

-This unique festival is off-the-beaten-path, but if you are willing to venture out there, you will get a glimpse into some of the most authentic Romanian heritage.
+This unique festival is an unusual thing in Romania, but if you are willing to venture out there, you will get a glimpse into some of the most authentic Romanian heritage.